 When people write or speak of such subjects as visions of the soul, the eternal conflict between good and evil, great romance, or the tragedy of loving or of warring, the subject matter itself may incline them to create written works of art that can move everyone else deeply, even change people's lives.

 A very brief history of literature highlights the following events.
-Before 500 B.C., there was almost no written literature.
-A few pieces of literature did exist on clay tablets or carved in stone--clay and stone were the first mediums of the writing arts.
-But most literature was still oral in those days: literature was part of an oral tradition.
+Even though writing by humans began around 3000 BCE, before 500 BCE there was very little real literature.
+The few pieces of literature that did exist throughout the world mostly were on clay tablets or carved in stone--clay and stone were the first mediums of the writing arts.
+Most literature was still oral in those days: part of an important oral tradition in most countries and continents.
 In fact, storytelling was a profession in more civilized ancient countries, and storytellers would make their living by memorizing great classics of myth, legend, and truth from each other, then repeating them to enraptured audiences.

 Papyrus, rough paper-like material made from reeds, came into more common use after the fifth century B.C. in Europe and Africa, and similar materials came into use about the same time in the Far East.
-The mediums of papyrus and paints and inks made writing easier.
+The mediums of papyrus, paints, and inks made writing easier.

-Some of the earliest classics of written literature began to appear from that period of history, works such as the Old Testament of the Hebrew Bible, the works of early Greek philosophers and playwrights, the Tao Te Ching of Lao-tzu, and other great works of art.
+Some of the earliest classics of written literature began to appear from that period of history, works such as the Old Testament of the Hebrew Bible, the works of early Greek philosophers and playwrights, the Tao Te Ching of Lao-tzu, the Vedas and Upanishads of India, and other great works of art.
 From this rough papyrus or "paper," more refined and mass produced versions were developed as the centuries progressed to medieval times.
-Early through late medieval times saw monastaries (in the Western world), universities (in the Islamic cultures of North Africa and the Middle East), and the courts of kings and princes (in the Far East) collecting older writings from wherever they could, collecting them in small libraries, and copying them by hand to share with others.
+Early through late medieval times saw monasteries (in the Western world), universities (in the Islamic cultures of North Africa and the Middle East), and the courts of kings and princes (in the Far East) collecting older writings from wherever they could, gathering them into small libraries, and copying them by hand to share with others.
 In 1408, for example, the Yongle Dadian--a copy of all existing writings in China, was made by order of Chinese Emperor Yongle.
-It is through the sometimes heroic but more often tedious work by a limited number of intelligent copiers that many early written works have been preserved, even while many others were forever lost.
+It is through the sometimes heroic but more often tedious work by a limited number of intelligent copiers that many early written works have been preserved, even while many others--great works of literature, religious scriptures, and histories--have been forever lost.

 However, even with copying by hand, reading and writing literature still were activities few engaged in.
 Many works of art from oral traditions were written down such as myths, popular events and plays, common songs, speeches commissioned to be written by kings, and the like.
 But in any given century, the choices of "new works" to read were few.

-Many people associate the word "literature" with novels and fictional short stories.
-Curiously enough, telling made-up stories in written story form is a rather recent art.
+Many people associate the word "literature" with novels (made up books) and fictional (made up) short stories.
+Curiously enough, telling made-up stories in written story form is a mostly recent art.
 The novel and the short story, as such, did not really exist until after moveable type was invented in medieval times by Gutenberg, and after the slow spread of general education in reading and writing that followed the invention of moveable type.

 However, with the spread of reading and writing, suddenly large numbers of people had the ability and opportunity to sit down with a book of their own and actually understand what the words in it were saying.
 Literature exploded, both in quantity and variety.